SERVIR-Amazonia/trinidad-and-tobago-training/intro-gee1/ee-api-basics.md

 <img align="center" src="../images/intro-gee1-images/14list-sequence.png" hspace="15" vspace="10" width="600">

 The function `ee.List.sequence` is able to generate a sequence of numbers from a given start value to the end value.
 It also has an optional parameter step to indicate the increment between each number.
-We can create a ee.List of numbers representing years from 1980 to 2020, counting by 5, by calling this predefined function with the following values: start = 1980, end = 2020, and step = 5.
+We can create a `ee.List` of numbers representing years from 1980 to 2020, counting by 5, by calling this predefined function with the following values: `start = 1980`, `end = 2020`, and `step = 5`.

 ```javascript
 var yearList = ee.List.sequence(1980, 2020, 5);